 Often praised as one of the best small towns in America, West Hartford has a downtown to make most other towns green with envy.

-The Center and its recent extension, Blue Back Square, are made for walking and brim with one-off shops, while there’s a big roster of hip international restaurants.
+The Center and its recent lifestyle extension, Blue Back Square, are made for walking.
+I could spend hours exploring the one-off shops, while there’s a big roster of hip international restaurants.

-West Hartford is joined to its larger neighbour to the east, putting must-sees like the Mark Twain House only minutes away.
+West Hartford merges with its larger neighbor to the east, putting must-sees like the Mark Twain House only minutes away.

-The town also benefits from abundant green space, at the genteel Elizabeth Park, the wild West Hartford Reservoir and Westmoor Park where children can meet farmyard animals.
+The town also benefits from abundant green space.
+There’s the refined Elizabeth Park, the wild West Hartford Reservoir, and Westmoor Park where children can meet barnyard animals.

-The lexicographer Noah Webster, of Webster’s Dictionary, was born in West Hartford, and his 18th-century childhood home is not to be missed, and is enriched with personal items.
+The lexicographer Noah Webster, of Webster’s Dictionary, was born in West Hartford.
+His 18th-century childhood home is not to be missed, and is enriched with personal items.

 Let’s explore the best things to do in West Hartford:

 This urban park is a feather in West Hartford’s cap, composed of more than 100 acres of formal gardens set off by the acclaimed Pond House Café.